 In May 2005, the Company entered into an exclusive license agreement with Angiotech Pharmaceuticals (US), Inc. for the use of certain patents, patent application, and knowledge related to the manufacture and use of a hydrogel material in conjunction with NeoCart and certain other products ("Hydrogel License Agreement").
-As of December 31, 2013, the Company has paid an aggregate \$3,150 in commercialization milestones under the terms of the Hydrogel License Agreement, which has been expensed to research and development, consisting of the following:
+As of March 31, 2014, the Company has paid an aggregate \$3,150 in commercialization milestones under the terms of the Hydrogel License Agreement, which has been expensed to research and development, consisting of the following:

-- An exclusivity payment of \$1,000; - A \$2,000 revenue share reduction fee consisting of a reinstatement fee of \$1,000 and an additional \$1,000 paid in six equal quarterly payments of \$167; and - Annual patent maintenance fees of \$50 for 2011, 2012 and 2013 totaling \$150.
+- An exclusivity payment of \$1,000; - A \$2,000 revenue share reduction fee consisting of a reinstatement fee of \$1,000 and an additional \$1,000 paid in six equal quarterly payments of \$167; and - Annual patent maintenance fee of \$50 totaling \$150 as of March 31, 2014.